OddLingo/os8forth/docs/README.md

 ## Dictionary
 ### Standard words
+The standard Forth word `WORDS` will print a list of all the words known to the compiler.

       ! # #> ' * */ + +! , - . ." / : ; < <# <= <> = > >= @
       [ ['] ] 0< 0<> 0= 0= 0> 1+ 1- 2!
 2/ 2@ 2DROP .6" 6"